 Supported by partners, NHS England is leading the delivery of two of the programme’s main commitments:

-- Establishing new Mental Health Support Teams (MHSTs) – to develop models of early intervention on mild to moderate mental health issues, such as exam stress, behavioural difficulties or friendship issues, as well as providing help to staff within a school and college setting.
+- Establishing new Mental Health Support Teams (MHSTs), which is jointly delivered with the Department for Education.
+MHSTs will develop models of early intervention on mild to moderate mental health and emotional wellbeing issues, such as anxiety, behavioural difficulties or friendship issues, as well as providing help to staff within a school and college setting.
 The teams will act as a link with local children and young people’s mental health services and be supervised by NHS staff;

 - Trialling a four-week waiting time for access to specialist NHS children and young people’s mental health services, building on the expansion of NHS services already underway.

-The first Mental Health Support Teams will be set up in 25 trailblazer areas of which 12 trailblazers will also trial a four-week waiting time.
-These are expected to begin work by the end 2019.
-NHS England regional teams will support the trailblazers through this process.
+The first Mental Health Support Teams were launched in 25 trailblazer areas announced in December 2018.
+These include 12 areas that are also testing a four-week waiting time.
+These MHSTs are expected to begin work by the end 2019.